Destructor Syntax in C# and C++

 You cannot call or override the Object.Finalize method from the C# or C++ programming languages.
 C# uses destructors as the mechanism for writing finalization code, as described in Destructors (C# Programming Guide).

 In C++, destructor syntax is used to implement the Dispose method.
-C++ provides its own syntax for implementing the Finalize method, as described in Destructors and Finalizers in Visual C++.
+C++ provides its own syntax for implementing the Finalize method, as described in How to: Define and Consume Classes and Structs (C++/CLI).

 Prior to version 2.0 of the .NET Framework, C++ used destructor syntax to implement the Finalize method, as C# does, and did not have special syntax for implementing the Dispose method.
 To compile C++ code that uses the earlier syntax, use the /clr:oldSyntax compiler option.